 Even if you’ve never been to church, you have likely heard the Bible verse Isaiah 53:6 quoted, “We all, like sheep, have gone astray; we have turned-every one- to his own way.”
 In the Bible, Jesus is the “good shepherd” tending to his “sheep.”
 You’re no dummy.
 You can see exactly where I’m going with this can’t you?

 We wander off sometimes.
 We need someone to lead us in the right direction.
 Sometimes we need protection from danger.
 Sometimes that danger is our own ego or pride.
 Sometimes we are our own worst enemy.
 Sometimes we simply do stupid things.
-Maybe we eat a fence when right in front of us is something way better, like a filet mignon or…bacon… Well, I probably shouldn’t insult you, so I shall apologize and speak for myself.
-In the past, I have made some really stupid choices.
+Maybe we eat a fence when right in front of us is something way better, like a filet mignon or…bacon… Well, I probably shouldn’t insult you, so I will speak for myself.
+In the past, I made some really poor choices.

-I will say the silver lining of making bad decisions is humility.
+I will say the silver lining of making bad decisions is the acquisition of humility.
 Humility and mercy.
 I no longer see myself as better or worse than anyone else.
-I see myself as a person who tried her best, but on her own fell short of perfection.
+I see myself as a person who tried her very best but on her own fell short of perfection.

 The truth is, no one is perfect.
 We are all flawed and in need of grace, which should only serve to make us try our best to love others instead of judge them.
 Judging others is simply not our job.
 My new mantra has become, “Judge none.
 Love all.”
 This includes myself because as many mistakes as we may make, not forgiving yourself or someone who has hurt you may be the biggest mistake of all.

-I hope God is looking for a teachable heart because at this point in my life, I know there is simply so much I don’t know.
-I think God knows that sometimes, we’re even going to be so stupid we’ll try to eat the very fences meant to keep us safe, just like old Hungry Jack.
+I hope God is looking for a teachable heart as well because at this point in my life, I know there is simply so much I don’t know.
+I think God knows that sometimes, we’re even going to be so ignorant we’ll try to eat the very fences meant to keep us safe, just like old Hungry Jack.

-Whatever happened to Hungry Jack ?
-Honestly I don’t even know.
+Whatever happened to Hungry Jack?
+Honestly, I don’t even know.
 I have a sneaking suspension his final resting place was on a piece of flatware accompanied by two sides.
-I do know when I stepped into the dusty show ring back in 1984, that lamb stepped on my purple Keds tennis shoe.
+I do know when I stepped into the dusty show ring back in 1984, that lamb stepped on my lavender Keds tennis shoe.
 I spent the entire time in the ring trying to hold Hungry Jack, lead him around the show ring, and keep my shoe from falling off my foot.
-Why I made the terrible decision to wear tennis shoes instead of boots into the show ring at the Montgomery Country Fair that day, I don’t really remember.
-I’m guessing it likely had to do with color coordinating my footwear with my embarrassingly puffy sleeved plaid shirt.
+Why I made the terrible decision to wear purple tennis shoes instead of my brown Justin boots into the show ring at the Montgomery Country Fair that day, I don’t really remember.
+I’m guessing it likely had something to do with color coordinating my footwear with my embarrassingly puffy sleeved plaid shirt.
 Whatever it was, all I remember is that I came in last place, and I never showed another lamb.
 The Fife family retired from the brief sheep experiment of 1984 and went back to doing what they did best- cattle ranching!

-So Hungry Jack , wherever you are, please known that yes, even as stupid as you were, if you were lost, I would totally come after you, lavender shoe trailing, to bring you back to your half eaten pen, splintered lamb lips and all.
+So Hungry Jack , wherever you are, please known that yes, even as stupid as you were, if you had been lost, I would totally have come after you, lavender shoe trailing, to bring you back to your half eaten pen, splintered lamb lips and all.